Food Shapes taste so much better! Who said: "Don't play with food?"

 Holy Moly Cannoli Cones - From HUNGRY GIRL 1-2-3

-These might actually be the cutest food items in that entire book.
-But let’s put adorableness aside for a moment . . . they TASTE AWESOME!!!
+This might actually be the cutest food item in that entire book.
+But let’s put adorableness aside for a moment... the taste..
+AWESOME!
 Try serving these at parties and your events will immediately become 37 percent more enjoyable or tuck this mixture safely away in the bottom of your cooler box for an awesome treat at a viewpoint on a road trip.

 (Makes 6 Servings)

 1 cup plus 2 tablespoons fat-free ricotta cheese